 Since there is no evidence proving the effectiveness of weight-loss supplements, it’s advisable to follow the tried and tested methods to induce weight loss in a healthy and sustainable manner.

 1. If you are overweight or obese, aim to reduce your body weight to a healthy weight range as per your BMI.
 Once you have a goal in mind, consult a dietitian to find out how many calories you need to consume each day.
 They will suggest the best diet plan for weight loss, which is in line with your calorie needs.

-2. The second important step is to ensure that you get regular exercise that will boost your metabolism and help burn extra calories.
-If you are already exercising on a regular basis, you may need to increase the intensity or duration of your workout or switch to another type of exercise that will increase your energy expenditure.
+2. The second important step is to ensure that you get regular exercise to boost your metabolism and help burn extra calories.
+If you are already exercising regularly, you may need to increase the intensity or duration of your workout or switch to another type of exercise that will increase your energy expenditure.

 3. Following a diet plan chart for weight loss along with exercising will help you create a calorie deficit on a daily basis and mobilize the extra fat in your body, resulting in weight loss over time.

 So, should you take supplements for weight loss?
 Well, sustainable and healthy weight loss is possible through the above-mentioned lifestyle modifications, without the use of supplements, which may do more harm than good.
 Although these modifications may seem tough to implement, the results are guaranteed in terms of weight loss, a healthier heart, stronger bones, improved stamina, mental health, and other health benefits.

 1. Chelli Ashok kumar, Medi Pramukh, Chandragiri Madhavaiah.
 Dietary supplements use among gym goers in India.
 Research Review Journals.
 2018; September.
 Available at: https://www.researchgate.net/publication/328615357_Dieatry_supplement_among_gym_goers_in_India